 \begin{example} If we have a single $T$-gate, what other sort of gates can we synthesize using it, Clifford gates, and measurement in the computational basis?
-We will focus only synthesizing another one-qubit gate using a single ancillary qubit that will be measured, and so this example parallels gate injection, which we study in the next section.
-By \Cref{prop:prepare-Clifford+oneT}, prior to measurement we can assume our state $\ket\psi$ satisfies a predicate of the form
+We will focus only on synthesizing another one-qubit gate using a single ancillary qubit that will be measured, and so this example parallels gate injection, which we will study in the next section.
+By \Cref{prop:prepare-Clifford+oneT}, prior to measurement, we can assume our state $\ket\psi$ satisfies a predicate of the form